cjolowicz/blog/content/posts/hypermodern-python-04-typing.md

 ignore_missing_imports = True
 ```

-Even better, you can disable the warning for specific packages only:
+Even better, you can disable the warning for specific packages only, as shown
+below.
+This helps you keep track which of your dependencies are currently out of
+scope of the type checker:

 ```ini
 # mypy.ini